otrv4/otrv4/otrv4.md

 The DAKE is considered to be completed when either:

-1. Bob sends the DRE Auth message.
+1. Bob sends the DRE-Auth message.
 In this case:
   * Set `initiator` as `false`.
   * Set `our_ecdh` as our ECDH ephemeral key pair from the DAKE (`y`, `Y`).
   * Set `our_dh` as our DH ephemeral key pair from the DAKE (`b`, `B`).
-2. Alice receives and verifies the DRE Auth message.
+2. Alice receives and verifies the DRE-Auth message.
 In this case:
   * Set `initiator` as `true`.
   * Set `our_ecdh` as our ephemeral public key from the DAKE (`x`, `X`).
   * Set `their_ecdh` as the their ephemeral public key from the DAKE (`Y`).